TafhimFaisal/flask_mongo_xl/README.md

 4. made a .env file following the .env.example file.
 5. run ` flask --app app --debug run `
 6. opent browser in localhost:5000.
-7. upload the given .xlsx file gien in project file to test.